stlouisn/radarr_docker/readme.md

 [![Docker Pulls][docker_pulls_logo]][docker_hub_url]
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Radarr is a music collection manager for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new releases of your favorite movies and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+Radarr is a movie collection manager for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new movies and will interface with clients and indexers to grab, sort, and rename them.
+It can also be configured to automatically upgrade the quality of existing files in the library when a better quality format becomes available.

 ### Tags